 Limited to 10 people

-A 6 week watercolour workshop inspired by the work and techniques of David Hockney.
+Master the art of watercolour is a 6 week course inspired by the work and techniques of David Hockney.

 This class is for anyone who

 - loves to paint

 - wants to build a portfolio of work

 - wants to get together with other enthusiasts

 - wants to develop a personal style

 We cover the following topics during the course: